Macrometacorp/docs/docs/search/getting-started-search.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page guides you through creating your first search view. the quickstart tutorial .
-Created during the [Quickstart tutorial](https://www.macrometa.com/docs/quickstart).
+This page guides you through creating your first search view.

-In this getting started guide, you will add search functionality to the Address Book app that you build in the [Macrometa Quickstart](https://www.macrometa.com/docs/quickstart).

 ## Prerequisites

 - An address collection created during the [Quickstart tutorial](https://www.macrometa.com/docs/quickstart).
+- A [Macrometa account](https://auth-play.macrometa.io/) with sufficient permissions to create search views.

 ## Create a Search View